NKoyfish/DungeonCrawl/README.md

 ### "python dungeon_crawl.py -filename maze3.txt"
 the -filename arg is optional and a maze will be generated for the user if a file is not provided
 ## Features to potentially add

+## Features added as of 5/15/21
+  - Enemies can move by enabling them.
+Enemies farther than 1.42 tiles randomly move to an open space enemies one tile away will attack the player
 ## Features and fixes as of 5/04/21
   - Added colors to the printMaze(), armor, weapons, and stat screen.
 Combat screen may be next
   - Changed the combat system from just taking an entity's strength and rolling from 90 to 110 %